Before You Begin

 redemptions.

-example, in a “Buy any 3 items from the Boots collection, get a 10%
+Example: “Buy any 3 items from Boots collection, get 10% off.”

-Targets are the items that actually receive the discount.
-Sometimes,
+Targets are the items that actually get the discount.

 - Products: Prevent entire products from qualifying.